cjbassi/gotop/README.md

 If you install this way, starting gotop with the `-u` flag or pressing `u` in gotop will check to see if there is a newer version available and automatically update if so.

+Windows is currently untested/unsupported but PR's for fixing that are welcome.

 ### Arch Linux